Character Groups

 Character groups and escaped characters still work inside character sets.

 Character sets can also contain ranges.
-For example: [0-9a-z] will match either any digit, or any lowercase letter.
+For example: [0-9a-z]

 Conclusion